-Of all the services offering to take control of your heating, Hive is probably the system that has the highest profile in the UK.
-At launch it was pitched as a British Gas company, now aligning itself with BG's parent company Centrica, due in no small part due to plenty of marketing and a brand name that's instantly recognisable: British Gas.
+(Pocket-lint) - Of all the services offering to take control of your heating, Hive is probably the system that has the highest profile in the UK.
+At launch it was pitched as a British Gas company, now aligning itself with BG's parent company Centrica, due in no small part to expansion beyond the UK and into the US.

 Hive Active Heating promises to cut your energy usage by dragging your heating system into the twenty-first century.
 It will give you controls that aren't lurking in a musty cupboard, instead making your smartphone a device that controls all, a rival to Tado, Nest and other systems.

 We had Hive Active Heating installed in November 2013 and have been living with the new smart heating and hot water system since.
-Two years later, there's a updated Hive 2.0 thermostat, updated apps, and the start of the next chapter in Hive's smarthome conquest.
+Five years later, there's an updated Hive 2.0 thermostat, updated apps, a new Hive Hub 360 and new chapter in Hive's smart home conquest.

 What is Hive Active Heating?

-Hive is a system that's made up of several components, all interconnected, which is where we imagine British Gas found inspiration for the name.
-British Gas originally had a product called Active Heating, it then launched Hive by British Gas, and it is now known as Hive Active Heating.
+Hive is a system that's made up of several components, all interconnected, which is where we imagine British Gas originally found inspiration for the name.
+British Gas originally had a product called Active Heating, it then launched Hive, and it is now known as Hive Active Heating.